Flask is a web development framework written in Python. A framework is something that helps to frame or arrange a website in the right way.

 If it didn’t work, run the program again and check.

-That’s how we use templates in Flask framework.
+That’s how we use templates in the Flask framework.
 Pretty easy, isn’t it?

 We’ve covered the most fundamental things about Flask in a simple way.
 Now, we can move ahead and learn more advanced stuff using Flask.